 Keep Track of Your Preventive Maintenance Checklist Data

-For a routine property inspection, make sure these items are on your facilities preventive maintenance forms:
+For a routine property inspection, make sure these items are on your facilities preventive maintenance checklist forms:

 General Building & Interior